sparkfun/SparkFun_RTK_Firmware_Uploader/README.md

 ![macOS Installation Step 6](images/RTK_Uploader_macOS_Install_6.png)

 * The RTKUploader.app isn't signed, so macOS won't run the application, and will display a warning dialog.
-Click **Done**.
+Click **Done**

 ![macOS Installation Step 7](images/RTK_Uploader_macOS_Install_7.png)

-* To approve app execution bring up the macOS *System Preferences* and navigate to: *Security & Privacy > General*.
+* To approve app execution bring up the macOS *System Settings* and navigate to *Privacy & Security*
-* On this page, select the *Open Anyway* button to launch the RTKUploader application.
+* On this page, select the *Open Anyway* button to launch the RTKUploader application

 ![macOS Installation Step 8](images/RTK_Uploader_macOS_Install_8.png)

 * Once selected, macOS will present one last dialog.
-Select **Open Anyway** to run the application.
+Select **Open Anyway** to run the application

 ![macOS Installation Step 9](images/RTK_Uploader_macOS_Install_9.png)

 * Enter your password and click OK.
-The RTKUploader will now start.
+The RTKUploader will now start

 ![macOS Installation Step 10](images/RTK_Uploader_macOS_Install_10.png)

 * Select the Firmware File using the Browse button.
 Select the WCH **cu.wchusbserial** port.
-Ignore the tty.wchusbserial port.
+Ignore the tty.wchusbserial port

 ![macOS Installation Step 11](images/RTK_Uploader_macOS_Install_11.png)

 ## Linux

 * Download the [github release](https://github.com/sparkfun/SparkFun_RTK_Firmware_Uploader/releases) file - *RTKUploader.linux.gz*
 * Un-gzip the file, either by double-clicking in on the desktop, or using the `gunzip` command in a terminal window.
 This results in the file *RTKUploader*
 * To run the application, the file must have *execute* permission.
 This is performed by selecting *Properties* from the file right-click menu, and then selecting permissions.
-You can also change permissions using the `chmod` command in a terminal window.
+You can also change permissions using the `chmod` command in a terminal window
 * Once the application has execute permission, you can start the application a terminal window.
 Change directory's to the application location and issue `./RTKUploader`
 * You may need to install drivers for the CH340 USB interface chip.
 Full instructions can be found in our [CH340 Tutorial](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all#linux)

 ## Python Package

 The RTK Firmware Uploader is also provided as an installable Python package.
 This is advantageous for platforms that lack a pre-compiled application.

 To install the Python package: